hensclab-oss/ECE_ESP32_PCB_Labastida_EN1A/README.md

 ## 📖 Project Description

-The **NPK Soil Monitoring PCB System** is a custom-designed Printed Circuit Board (PCB) created to monitor important soil nutrients used for plant growth and agricultural applications.
-The project is focused on measuring the levels of **Nitrogen (N)**, **Phosphorus (P)**, and **Potassium (K)** in the soil using sensor technology connected to a microcontroller system.
+The **NPK Soil SENSOR**  is used to measure the levels of Nitrogen (N), Phosphorus (P), and Potassium (K) in the soil.
+These three nutrients are essential for healthy plant growth and are commonly used in agriculture, gardening, and smart farming systems.
+The sensor helps farmers and researchers monitor soil fertility and determine the right amount of fertilizer needed for crops.

-This PCB was designed using **EasyEDA** to create a simple, organized, and functional circuit layout suitable for student-level electronics engineering applications.
-The system helps demonstrate the basic process of PCB designing, schematic creation, sensor interfacing, and electronic circuit organization.
+The system utilizes an NPK sensor connected to an Arduino Uno to collect and display real-time soil data.
+By analyzing the nutrient levels, farmers and gardeners can determine the appropriate amount of fertilizer needed for the soil, helping reduce resource waste while improving crop quality and yield.

-The project aims to provide a beginner-friendly and understandable approach to smart agriculture technology while improving practical engineering skills in PCB development and project documentation using GitHub.
+This project highlights the application of technology in modern agriculture by providing a faster, more accurate, and efficient method of soil monitoring and nutrient management.The project aims to help farmers and gardeners monitor soil conditions more efficiently and make better decisions for crop management.
 ---

 # ✨ Features